dantunesd/my-bets/README.md

 # my-bets
-A API to manages bets
+A API to manages bets applying DDD layers